PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Demon/Rakshasa/README.md

 - The Rakshasa adds an Outsider so the good team still has a chance to win before final day.

 ### How to run
+While setting up the game, before putting character tokens in the bag, add one extra Outsider character token and remove one Townsfolk character token.

 Each night except the first, wake the Rakshasa.
 They point at any player.
 That player dies - mark them with the **Dead** reminder.
 Put the Rakshasa to sleep.

 If a Townsfolk nominates the Rakshasa, mark the Rakshasa with **Mundane Weapons**.